 - Play with the size of text or photos to make something stand out more than something else.

-Below, you see two slides with exactly the same copy.
-One has no visual hierarchy applied, the other one uses simple color and typography (which you'll learn more about later) to apply visual weight to certain content.
+Below, you see two slides with the same copy.
+One's got no visual hierarchy applied.
+The other one uses simple color and typography.
+You'll learn more about later.
+It's used to apply visual weight.

-You're giving a financial presentation, you want your audience to recall that the third quarter of last year performed poorly because of a lack of marketing effort.
+You're giving a financial presentation.
+You want your audience to recall that the third quarter performed poorly and why.

 It's unrealistic is to believe your audience will recall exact data.
-A presentation gives a lot of information in a short time span, and unfortunately the attention of people is quite brief.
+A presentation gives a lot of information in a short time span.
+Unfortunately, the attention of people is quite brief.
 Focus on key messages and use visual hierarchy to make those ideas stick out.
 It will help people digest your objective and key takeaways slides in PowerPoint.

 2. Slide Layout Design

-For each slide, the trick is to understand what is the most important message that you need your audience to grasp.
-Based on that, you can assure through design, that this will be the content that people remember.
+The trick is to understand what the most important message is.
+Through PowerPoint design principles, that this will be the content that people remember.

-This goes further than just designing one slide.
+This goes further than just designing one simple slide background.
 For example, you might have a few slides in a row about the same topic.
-But, the final slide with the conclusion could be the slide you want to add that extra visual weight.
+But the final slide with the conclusion could be the slide to add that extra visual weight.
 For example, by adding an image for the first time or making the text bigger as usual.
 This is applying visual hierarchy to your slide layouts as well.

-One of the most effective presentation design tricks to apply is that less is more, in most cases.
-When you have key statistics, such as percentages for example, the following design method helps:
+One of the most effective PowerPoint graphic design tricks to apply is that less is more, in most cases.
+When you've got key statistics, the following method helps:

 - First, display the graph (or all the statistics) that display the context of the key number.

-- Display the key percentage on a single slide, without any further elements as a follow-up to make people pay attention to this number.
+- Display the key percentage on a single slide.
+Try this without any further elements.
+Use this as a follow-up to make people pay attention to this number.

 This is known as letting your design (and content) breathe.
 The idea you should keep in mind is that you should try and give your content (and thus your design) a hidden order.